fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 Stunning location.
 Literally right in the middle of the hills.
 Deer roaming free.

-Rudy going a bit stir-crazy with the space he had available and ruining our picturesque “beer in the hills” vision by eating deer-jobbies.
+Rudy going a bit stir-crazy with the space he had available and shattering our picturesque “beer in the hills” vision by eating deer-jobbies.

 Lovely dinner: LH had South Indian Garlic Chicken.
 Clair had roast pork stir fry.
 Shared a Rhubarb and Apple Crumble with ice cream.